linto-ai/linto-transcription/README.md

 00:00:03,129 --> 00:00:07,719
 Diarization and punctuation are set
 ```
+#### Query string options
+Additionnaly you can specify options using query string:
+* return_raw: if set to true, return the raw transcription (No punctuation and no post processing).
+* convert_number: if set to true, convert numbers from characters to digits.
+* wordsub: accepts multiple values formated as ```originalWord:substituteWord```.
+Substitute words in the final transcription.

 ### /docs
 The /docs route offers access to a swagger-ui interface with the API specifications (OAS3).